 Now with your feet in positions, your knees bent, and body crouched, you have built up enough pressure and positional energy on your feet to make the jump for your Ollie.
 However, there is an art and technique to the jump as well.

-Step 7: Descend
+Step 7: Descend.

-And learning how to master this will make sure that you not only have a smoother landing, but it s furthermore safer for you and easier on your board.
+And learning how to master this will make sure that you not only have a smoother landing but its furthermore safer for you and easier on your board.

 Step 8: Practice!

 Once you analyze and dissect the steps and technique of the entire of the trick, it is all apple pie from there.
 With hard work and perseverance, you can wow yourself.

 Best of luck and we will see you next time.
 Cheers!